The-Royal/Prime-Elise_FR4_Switch-Plate_Full_Open_Gerbers/README.md

 > **280mm x 92.9mm**

+- If you want the inner walls of the switch cutouts to be plated you can request **PTH *(Plated Through Holes)*** from certain facilities.
+Confirm the action is valid to ensure they modify the fabrication.
+It's not a normal feature of non-component PCBs.

 - Color can and is completely personal preference.
 Though from trying different color renders.
 The Configurations using **white silkscreen** look the best with the way I have integrated the sneakbox and royal logos ***(only really matters if you are using the Polycarbonate case with see-through "WKL" notches)***.